MarianoMolina/project_alice/README.md

 3. Add the new task type to the `task_type` enum in the `task.model.ts` file.
 4. Update the task creation logic in the frontend to include the new task type.

-### Adding New Models
+### Adding New Models, APIs, Tasks, Chats, Agents

-1. Add the model configuration to the `const_model_definitions` in `const.py`.
+1. Simply navigate to the Database page in the frontend and select the entity type you want to create and click on create new.
-2. Update the `ModelManager` class in the Workflow module if necessary.
+2. If you want to add them so that new users start with these extra entities, you can modify the workflow_manager.db_app.initialization.modules, add new modules, or remove them
-3. Add the model to the database using the frontend interface.
+3. If you create tasks or workflows that you would like to share, let me know!
+If people want to share, I'll offer a way to do so.

 ## Contributing